In 2018, it's going to be another fun filled weekend of colourful dance displays through the streets of Wimborne.

 Young children from a school close to Wimborne perform a dance style from Yorkshire.
 We're looking forward to seeing their take on the tradition.

-The youngest class from Pamphill School, Wimborne, would like to show you their maypole dancing in the Model Town.
+The youngest children from Pamphill School, Wimborne, would like to show you their maypole dancing in the Model Town.

 Polish folk singers and dancers from Bournemouth, men, women and children.
 Women in red boots, colourful skirt with lace apron, floral headdress.